lensesio/stream-reactor/kafka-connect-cassandra/docs/source/cassandra.rst

 configuration.

-Since we are in standalone mode we'll create a file called cassandra-source-standalone-orders.properties with the contents below:
+Since we are in standalone mode we'll create a file called cassandra-source-bulk-orders.properties with the contents below:

 .. code:: bash